 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.

 Most solar panel manufacturers offer a 10-year materials warranty, but some higher-end solar panels come with a 12, 15, 20, or even 25-year warranty.
-Hyundai offers a 5-year warranty for some of its panels, but their newer panels come with a 10-year materials warranty.
+Hyundai offers a 5-year warranty for its older panels, but their newer panels come with a 12-year materials warranty.

 How much do Hyundai solar panels cost?